-A physical education program shall be provided to students attending DePaul School from kindergarten through the eighth grade.
+A physical education program shall be provided to students attending DePaul School from Kindergarten through Level 8.
 All students will receive age-appropriate, quality physical education following a curriculum derived from the PA standards.

 Recess/Recreation

 All students will have at least 30 minutes per day during which the school should encourage moderate to vigorous physical activity.
 Exceptions may be made by the Director of Pupil Services for circumstances such as shortened days and special events.